JPass85/Security-Risk-Assessment-Report/README.md

    - Password policies can be refined to incorporate rules concerning passwword length, acceptable characters, and disclaimers discouraging password sharing.
 Additionally, they can encompass regulations regarding unsuccessful attempts.

- 3. Perform firewall maintaince regularly
+ 3. Perform firewall maintenance regularly

     - Maintaining the firewall involves regular checks and updates to security configurations to stay ahead of potential threats.